Please ensure Javascript is enabled for purposes of website accessibility

 Gill Howard

 A few years ago, I decided to have a complete change.
 After a long career creating new products for the food industry, I began working for a small local theatre and looking for volunteering opportunities; particularly ones associated with my passion for history and the local area.
-My husband and I took his uncle, a Professor of Engineering and big fan of IKB, to visit the nearby Brunel Museum.
-There I picked up a flyer calling for volunteers and I have been here ever since.
+My husband and I took his uncle, a Professor of Engineering and big fan of IKB, to the nearby Brunel Museum.
+I picked up a flyer calling for volunteers and have been here ever since.
 I became fascinated by the story of the Tunnel and in the life and work of both Isambard and his father Sir Marc Brunel.
 I have read about them avidly and started my own small collection of Brunel memorabilia.
-I lead tours of historic Rotherhithe and of the museum, to help spread the fascinating story of the world’s first tunnel under a navigable river and the life of the man who ‘built the world’!
+I lead tours of historic Rotherhithe and of the museum, to spread the fascinating story of the world’s first tunnel under a navigable river and the life of the man who ‘built the world’!

 Khalil Mohammed

-After spending over 20 years working as a quantitative hedge fund manager in the City and London’s West End, I semi-retired in 2016 and now spend my time volunteering for various charities including ones that help asylum seekers speak English and offer help to the more needy members of society.
+After spending over 20 years as a quantitative hedge fund manager in the City and London’s West End, I semi-retired in 2016 and now spend my time volunteering for various charities including ones that help asylum seekers speak English and offer help to more needy members of society.

 Jean Rogers